shobrook/rebound/README.md

 `$ rebound [file_name]`

-This will execute the file, pull the error message, and allow you to browse related Stack Overflow questions/answers without leaving the terminal. <!--Here's an example:-->
+This will execute the file, pull the error message, and allow you to browse related Stack Overflow questions and answers without leaving the terminal. <!--Here's an example:-->

 __Supported file types:__ Python, Node.js, Ruby, and Java.